The Wedge (surfing): History

 The Wedge owes its creation to a series of harbor modifications driven by tragedy.
 In 1926, George Rogers Jr., a 15-year-old boy with polio, drowned in Newport Harbor after his boat capsized in the turbulent surf.
 His iron leg braces, which he relied on due to his illness, caused him to sink and his body was never recovered.
-Motivated by the loss, his father George Rogers Sr., a successful Southern California road contractor, sold his business and devoted the next decade to lobbying for federal and local funding to improve the harbor’s safety.
+Motivated by the loss, his father George Rogers Sr., a successful Southern California road contractor, sold his business and devoted the next decade to lobbying for federal and local funding to improve the harbor's safety.

 Through persistent campaigning during the Great Depression, Rogers Sr. helped secure around $2 million in public funding, resulting in the extension and strengthening of the West Jetty.
 These improvements, completed in 1936, inadvertently created the unique wave conditions that define The Wedge today.
 Just one month after the harbor's rededication, George Rogers Sr. died of a heart attack while boating through the same harbor entrance where his son had perished ten years prior.
 Their story was later featured in the 2014 PBS SoCaL documentary The Wedge: Dynasty, Tragedy, Legacy.

 Popular culture

 Since the 1950s, The Wedge has served as a symbol of Southern California beach culture.
 During the postwar era, local teens nicknamed the spot “102 Beach,” referencing both the nearby Brew 102 beer and the freewheeling social scene that unfolded during nightly bonfires and parties.
-The Wedge was later immortalized in Bruce Brown’s The Endless Summer, a landmark surf documentary, and it appeared in the opening lyrics of the 1963 teen surf movie Beach Party.
+The Wedge was later immortalized in Bruce Brown's The Endless Summer, a landmark surf documentary, and it appeared in the opening lyrics of the 1963 teen surf movie Beach Party.

 Culturally, the wave has inspired multiple generations of artists.
 Surf guitarist Dick Dale honored it with a track on his 1963 album Checkered Flag, while modern pop-punk band All Time Low referenced The Wedge in their song “Let It Roll” on the 2007 album So Wrong, It's Right.

-Perhaps most famously, Hollywood legend John Wayne experienced a life-changing moment at The Wedge.
+Perhaps most famously, Hollywood actor John Wayne experienced a life-changing moment at The Wedge.
 While bodysurfing the heavy break during his time as a USC football player, Wayne sustained an injury that cost him his athletic scholarship.
 This unexpected detour ultimately led him to a career in the film industry.